 Pitched roofs are sloping and have a steeper angle than flat roofs.
 They are commonly used in residential buildings, including houses and apartments.
 Pitched roofs can be made from various materials, including asphalt shingles, metal, clay tiles, and concrete tiles.

-Advantages of Pitched Roofs
+Pros of Pitched Roofs

 One of the main advantages of a pitched roof is that it has a longer lifespan compared to a flat roof.
 Pitched roofs are designed to drain water effectively, which reduces the risk of leaks and water damage.
 In addition, the steep angle of a pitched roof prevents debris from accumulating, reducing the risk of clogging and water pooling.